OFTechLabs/alexa-workshop-java/FinancialPlanning/src/main/resources/assignment.md

 _Hint: certain tests are ignored, they can safely be ignored for the first assignment but for the extra assignments they may prove useful.
 You can run them by removing the `@Ignore` annotation._

+### Deploy

+1. Run `mvn assembly:assembly -DdescriptorId=jar-with-dependencies package`
+2. Go to Tools -> Update AWS Lambda | Java -> select _ECHO_NAME_ON_STICKER_ and click update.

+These steps have to be done for every code change in order to update your Alexa skill.

 ### Request flow:

 1. The request will enter in the `FinancialPlanningSpeechlet` in the `onIntent(..)` method